subirbiswas192001/-Arrhythmia-Detection/README.md

-# 🚀 Research Code for * Arrhythmia Detection from ECG Signals*
+# 🚀 Research Code and Results for * Arrhythmia Detection from ECG Signals*

 Welcome to the official repository for our research code!
 This repository contains all the scripts and resources used for the experiments described in the paper.